linkdevelopment/FilePicker_Android/README.md

 ## Enums
 #### MimeType.kt
 ```
-Is an enum class containing all possible mime types used when pick files from document. usage documented in the sample app.
+Is an enum class containing all possible mime types used when picking files from the document. usage documented in the sample app.
 ```
 #### FileTypes.kt
 ```
-Is an enum class containing three types CAPTURE_IMAGE, CAPTURE_VIDEO and PICK_FILES used to get instance of IPickFilesFactory based on usage:
+Is an enum class containing three types CAPTURE_IMAGE, CAPTURE_VIDEO, and PICK_FILES used to get an instance of IPickFilesFactory based on usage:
-CAPTURE_IMAGE: passed when need to captured image.
+CAPTURE_IMAGE: passed when need to capture an image.
-CAPTURE_VIDEO: passed when need to record video.
+CAPTURE_VIDEO: passed when need to record a video.
-PICK_FILES: passed when need to pick files from document.
+PICK_FILES: passed when need to pick files from the document.
-usage documented in sample app
+usage documented in the sample app
 ```
 #### SelectionMode.kt
 ```
-Is an enum class containing two types SINGLE, MULTIPLE used to detect if should allow multiple selection from document:
+Is an enum class containing two types SINGLE, MULTIPLE used to detect if should allow multiple selections from the document:
-SINGLE: will not allow multiple selection
+SINGLE: will not allow multiple selections
-MULTIPLE: will allow multiple selection
+MULTIPLE: will allow multiple selections
-usage documented in sample app
+usage documented in the sample app
 ```
 # **License**
     Copyright 2020-present Link Development